mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton.md

 There are also two options to build a Mendix app using either a generic or a GitLab webhook trigger.

 After installing the generic trigger or the GitLab webhook trigger you will have a service with a name like `el-mx-pipeline-listener-someUniqueName`.
 Make sure that you have access to that service (by creating an ingress or load balancer from a cloud provider, etc).
+This will provide the URL which you can use to activate the trigger.
+In the rest of this document, we will use `http://pipeline.trigger.yourdomain.com/` to refer to this trigger.

 #### 6.2.1 Persistent Volume Claims (PVCs)